phi-lira/phi-lira.github.io/GettingStarted/overview.md

 }
 ```

-For now our `CustomRenderPipelineAsset01` is very straight forward.
+For now our `CustomRenderPipelineAsset` is very straight forward.
 We subclass from `RenderPipelineAsset` and implement the `CreatePipeline` method that creates the render pipeline. `CreatePipeline` is called by Unity to create the pipeline instance before rendering if necessary.

 The __[CreateAssetMenu]__ is property that tells Uniyt to create a menu in __Assets -> Create__.

-The `CustomRenderPipeline01` implements the `Render` callnack that is called by Unity to render cameras.
+The `CustomRenderPipeline` implements the `Render` callnack that is called by Unity to render cameras.
 This callback is called once for all game cameras and then again for each Scene View, Preview and Reflection Probe camera.

 Now let's make our render pipeline clear the screen to _black_.